-Central Maine Power plans to invest $1.55 billion to modernize our 40-year-old bulk power system.
+Central Maine Power is investing $1.4 billion to modernize our 40-year-old bulk power system.
 The proposed improvements are designed to keep the system operating reliably over the coming decades and to provide the infrastructure for the state’s emerging wind, hydro, biomas, and tidal energy industries.

-CMP filed for approval by the Maine Public Utilities Commission in July 2008.
-The project will also require approvals from the Maine Department of Environmental Protection and approximately 80 local governments and other agencies.
-The company expects to begin construction in 2009 for completion in 2013.
+The Maine Public Utilities Commission approved the Maine Power Reliability program in 2010.
+The project also received approvals from the Maine Department of Environmental Protection and approximately 80 local governments and other agencies.
+The company began construction in 2010 and expects to complete the project in 2015.

 Click here to learn more about the Maine Power Reliability Program.